begleynk/kafkadmin/README.md

 The purpose of this API is to support some actions that are currently not available in many open source client libraries.
 Eventually, hopefully, it should become irrelevant.

+*NOTE*
+This is by no means production ready.
+There are definitely security vulnerabilities and a plethora of unsupported features.

 ## Installation

 ```ruby